Generic Name: methotrexate (meth-oh-TRECKS-ate), amethopterin, methotrexate sodium, MTX

-How is this drug used?
-Methotrexate is FDA approved for the following cancers: gestational choriocarcinoma, chorioadenoma destruens and hydatidiform mole, acute lymphocytic leukemia, meningeal leukemia, breast cancer, epidermoid cancers of the head and neck, advanced mycosis fungoides, lung cancer, advanced non-Hodgkin’s lymphomas, and osteosarcoma.
+How is Rheumatrex used?
+Rheumatrex is FDA approved for the following cancers: gestational choriocarcinoma, chorioadenoma destruens and hydatidiform mole, acute lymphocytic leukemia, meningeal leukemia, breast cancer, epidermoid cancers of the head and neck, advanced mycosis fungoides, lung cancer, advanced non-Hodgkin’s lymphomas, and osteosarcoma.
 It is also used to control severe psoriasis or rheumatoid arthritis that has not responded to other treatments, and may also be used to control juvenile rheumatoid arthritis.

 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

-How is methotrexate given (administered)?
-Methotrexate may be administered into a vein (intravenous), into a muscle (intramuscular), into the spinal fluid (intrathecal or intraventricular), or by mouth as a pill.
+How is Rheumatrex given (administered)?
+Rheumatrex may be administered into a vein (intravenous), into a muscle (intramuscular), into the spinal fluid (intrathecal or intraventricular), or by mouth as a pill.
 The dose and method of administration depend on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.
-Patients who are treated with high doses of methotrexate will often receive hydration in the form of intravenous fluids, prior to and after administration of the drug.
+Patients who are treated with high doses of Rheumatrex will often receive hydration in the form of intravenous fluids, prior to and after administration of the drug.

-What are the common (occur in 30% or more of patients) side effects of treatment with methotrexate?
+What are the common (occur in 30% or more of patients) side effects of treatment with Rheumatrex?

 - Low white blood cell levels – increases the risk of infection